-How to be an Active Bystander and Witness
+How to be an Active Bystander and Good Witness

-Bystanders play a critical role in the prevention of sexual and relationship violence.
+Bystanders play a critical role in the prevention of sexual, relationship violence and other crimes.
 They are individuals who observe violence or witness the conditions that perpetuate violence.
 They are not directly involved but have the choice to intervene, speak up or otherwise dissuade further violence without causing additional harm or encouraging further violence.

 If you or someone else is in immediate danger, dial 6691 on campus or 911.
-This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to intervene.
-Situations where violence is occurring or there is a threat of violence is considered an emergency.
+Conditions could be when a person is yelling at or being physically abusive towards another and it is not safe for you to intervene.
+Situations where violence is occurring or there is a threat of violence are considered an emergencies.